What is Scuba Diving definition?

 Typically wetsuits are used when diving in the average warm or cold water and drysuits in colder water.

-Scuba fins for divers are like a propeller for boats.
-Our feet are not sufficient to move swim underwater without spending too much energy, which is the opposite of Scuba diving.
+Fins for divers are like a propeller for boats.
+Our feet are not sufficient to move swim underwater without spending too much energy.

 They are modeled after the tail of a fish and designed to allow divers to move easier, faster, and with minimum energy spent.

-There are two types of scuba fins: open heel and Full-Foot.
-Open-Heel fins can be worn with or without diving socks, and snorkelers use them more than Scuba Divers.
+There are two types of fins: open heel and Full-Foot.
+Open-Heel fins can be worn with or without diving socks, and snorkelers use them more.

 Open-Heel fins are open at the heels using straps to secure your feet and are usually worn with diving shoes/boots.

-A scuba regulator consists of a 1st stage and 2nd stage
+A regulator consists of a 1st stage and 2nd stage

 1st stage is connected to the Air Cylinders’ valve to reduce the high-pressure air coming out from the Cylinder and transfer it to the 2nd stage via a hose.